 Here we give you all the tips to make this recipe with whatever pantry ingredients you have.

-Whole wheat flour works well and adds nutrition and fiber, just remember that it make be less fluffy, but just a little, nothing to worry about!
+- Whole wheat flour works well and adds nutrition and fiber, just remember that it makes be less fluffy, but just a little, nothing to worry about!

-Chia egg - you can also make a flax egg, using flax-meal, they both work equally.
-I chose to use chia eggs for two reasons: I like the extra texture that chia seeds provide and we are using flax oil.
+- Chia egg - you can also make a flax egg, using a flax meal; they both work equally.
+I chose to use chia eggs for two reasons: I like the extra texture that chia seeds provide, and we are using flax oil.
 As you know, we like maximizing the nutrition aspect of our recipes, so having both chia and flax seeds in our recipe, gives us a double portion of these powerful antioxidants.

-Baking powder - if you can't find baking powder where you live, you can make your simple mixing two-part baking soda, two-part cream of tartar, and one part of cornstarch.
+- Baking powder - if you can't find baking powder where you live, you can make your simple by mixing two-part baking soda, two-part cream of tartar, and one part of cornstarch.

 Just don't try to replace it solely with baking soda because you will end up having an odd flavor in your vegan cake.